 - If the responder does not answer the call, PagerDuty will attempt to contact on-call responders at each remaining level of the escalation policy until someone answers.
 Please note that Live Call Routing will not attempt to call the first level responders again, even if the escalation policy is configured to repeat one or more times.

-- If no one answers, the user will be prompted to leave a message, an incident will trigger and it will be assigned to the on-call responder on the first level of the escalation policy.
+- If still no one answers, the caller will be prompted to leave a message, an incident will trigger and it will be assigned to the on-call responder on the first level of the escalation policy.

 - The incident will then escalate as expected according to the service's escalation policy.